martinclason/Molecular-Dynamics-Project/docs/config.rst

 scaled_positions scaled_positions
 ================ ================

-These two files will therefore create two simulations when run with ``ale multi``, one with an aluminium and copper alloy at 17 K set in an FCC bravais lattice with the aluminium atoms place in the origin of the unit cell and repeated from there and the copper atoms shiftet inwards in the cell and and repeated in an FCC bravais lattice from there.
-The other simulation will be copper and zirconium placed in two BCC bravias lattices with the copper lattice beginning at the origin and the zirconium lattice being shifted a half unit cell in all directions and all of this will be simulated at 600 K.
+These two files will therefore create two simulations when run with ``ale multi``.
+One with an aluminium and copper alloy at 17 K set in an FCC bravais lattice with the aluminium atoms placed in the origin of the unit cell and repeated from there and copper atoms shifted inwards in the cell and and repeated in an FCC bravais lattice from there.
+The other simulation will be copper and zirconium placed in two BCC bravais lattices with the copper lattice beginning at the origin and the zirconium lattice being shifted a half unit cell in all directions.
+All of this will be simulated at 600 K.